ngs-lang/ngs/c/ngs.1.md

 * Short syntax for common cases. **F (a,b) a+b** is equivalent to JavaScript's **function(a,b) { return a+b; }** (last expression's value is returned, like in Ruby).

-* Syntax sugar for common cases.
+* Syntactic sugar for common cases.
 	* **for(i;n) ...** is equivalent to **for(i=0;i<n;i=i+1) ...**
 	* **collector ... collect(x) ...** - for collecting items